TeseoLou/codoku/README.md

 To facilitate this, I used a [GitHub Project Board](https://github.com/users/TeseoLou/projects/4/views/1) to:

-- Map the full scope of the project at the beginning, breaking it down into manageable tasks like "Grid Generation", "Check Button", and "Difficulty Selector".
+- Map the full scope of the project at the beginning, breaking it down into manageable tasks like 'Grid Generation', 'Check' Button, and 'Difficulty Selector'.
 - Use the Must-Have label to mark core features that the game couldn’t function without (e.g., interactive grid, puzzle generation, input validation).
 - Use Should-Have and Could-Have labels for enhancements that could be deferred until after the core logic was complete (e.g., sound effects, social links, animations).
-- Help define chronological order: For example, the game couldn’t be validated until the puzzle grid was generated, so “Grid Generation” was placed before “Check Button” or “Clue Button”.
+- Help define chronological order: For example, the game couldn’t be validated until the puzzle grid was generated, so 'Grid Generation' was placed before 'Check' Button or 'Clue' Button.
 - Ensure I was never overwhelmed: each “Done” task gave me visible progress, and I could easily reprioritize if something proved more complex than expected.

 ### **4.1.3 Semantic HTML** 🌐
-**Codoku** was built using semantic HTML to ensure the structure of the application was both meaningful and accessible.
+**Codoku** was built using semantic `HTML` to ensure the structure of the application was both meaningful and accessible.
 Structural elements like `<main>`, `<section>`, `<header>`, `<footer>`, `<nav>`, and `<button>` were consistently used to define the layout and purpose of each section.

 Semantic accuracy was especially critical for a game interface like **Codoku**, where dynamic interaction is constant.
 ARIA attributes such as `aria-labelledby`, `aria-modal`, and `role="dialog"` were used to improve modal accessibility, ensuring that screen readers could announce modal headings and lock focus appropriately when active.
 Elements like game controls and toggle switches were built using `<input type="checkbox">` and `<button>` instead of `<div>` or `<span>` to retain their native keyboard and accessibility behavior.